Mona400/Problem-Solving-Training/level-3/README.md

 [[dynamic-programming-2](/level-3/hackerearth/dynamic-programming-2)],
 [[advanced-data-structures-1](/level-3/hackerearth/advanced-data-structures-1)],
 [[advanced-data-structures-2](/level-3/hackerearth/advanced-data-structures-2)],
-each sheet of them divided into (string, graph, greedy, mathematics, number theory, dynamic programming, advanced data structures).
+each phase of them divided into (string, graph, greedy, mathematics, number theory, dynamic programming, advanced data structures).
 These phases were ordered based on the problem difficulty and grouped by the problem topic.
-Finally, each sheet contains ~120 problems.
+Finally, each phase contains ~120 problems.

 <table>
     <thead>